2023-24 Corporate information

 The President of the King's Privy Council for Canada is the designated minister for the purposes of tabling the TSB's administrative reports in Parliament, such as the Departmental Plan and the Departmental Results Report.
 The TSB is part of the Privy Council portfolio of departments and agencies.

 Mandate and role

-The TSB's mandate—as described in the Act that governs its work—is to advance safety in air, marine, pipeline, and rail transportation by
+The TSB's mandate—as described in the Canadian Transportation Accident Investigation and Safety Board Act which governs its work—is to advance safety in air, marine, pipeline and rail transportation by

 - conducting independent investigations, including public inquiries when necessary, into selected transportation occurrences, in order to make findings regarding their causes and contributing factors;

 - identifying safety deficiencies, as evidenced by transportation occurrences;

 - making recommendations designed to eliminate or reduce such safety deficiencies;